Cpt-Dingus/blog-page/docs/Radio/X band weather satellites.md

 ### Description
 - **Arktika-M N°1** and **Arktika-M N°2** both transmit beamed **RDAS** during their apogee to Moscow and Vladivostok (depending on which apogee the satellite is currently in - one is above the atlantic, the other is above the Bering Strait)
-- The broadcast is identical to that of Elektro-L satellites, because Arktikas are the same bus; just shot into a molnyia orbit.
+- The broadcast itself is identical to that of Elektro-L satellites, because Arktikas are the same bus; just shot into a molnyia orbit.
+However, it is at a different frequency - see the table below.
-- The transmission is much weaker than that of Elektros' because of the significantly higher apogee of the molnyia orbit.
+- Arktika-M1 has a much weaker broadcast when compared to Arktika M2

 ### Signal table